Snacking smarter: better for you snacks for health-conscious consumers

 - Today’s population place a high value on their health and wellness, leading to a change in snacking behavior compared to previous generations

 Whether it’s following a healthy diet or exercising on a regular basis, as a generation, Millennials put a high priority on health and wellness.
 As such, their snacking behaviors and the foods they choose between meals are slightly different from the behaviors and choices of previous generations.
 Better for You (BFY) snacks, nutritious snack products that are void of the controversial ingredients found in many snack foods on the market, have become a go-to option for Millennials, despite fierce competition in snacking.
-A report from earlier this year reveals that 89% of Millennials consume at least one BFY snack weekly, and that Millennial parents are getting a new generation interested in BFY snacks: 55% of Millennial moms claim their children would likely choose a BFY snack over another packaged option.4 And while Millennials are a key demographic in the BFY market, they aren’t the only ones who may be buying into the trend.
-With medical conditions like obesity and heart disease – both linked to unhealthy diets – on the rise between 2013 and 20151, consumers of all ages pursuing healthier lifestyles to avoid and/or combat health problems are an important target for manufacturers offering BFY options.
+A recent report reveals that 89% of Millennials consume at least one BFY snack weekly, and that Millennial parents are getting a new generation interested in BFY snacks: 55% of Millennial moms claim their children would likely choose a BFY snack over another packaged option.4 And while Millennials are a key demographic in the BFY market, they aren’t the only ones who may be buying into the trend.
+With medical conditions like obesity and heart disease – both linked to unhealthy diets – on the rise1, consumers of all ages pursuing healthier lifestyles to avoid and/or combat health problems are an important target for manufacturers offering BFY options.
 Incorporating antioxidants, vitamins, minerals and other nutrients associated with heart health in BFY snacks is a smart approach for attracting non-Millennial snackers.

 So, between consumers’ growing interest in healthier options and room in the marketplace for BFY snack options, breaking into the market seems like a no-brainer for manufacturers, right?
 Well, yes, but not so fast.
 There are market-wide challenges that should be considered, but can be overcome with the right messaging, packaging, flavors and ingredients.
 Competition in the traditional snack market – most notably chips and dips, salty snacks, nuts/seeds/trail mixes, cookies and other non-BFY options – is a notable barrier to entry.
 Healthy snack options, like fresh fruits and vegetables, also serve as competition to BFY snacks, and are perceived by consumers as the healthiest option.
 Additionally, high prices for healthy snacks and lack of access to BFY snacks for some consumers must be considered.1